OtherAndrew/fast-food-database-project/README.md

 # fast-food-database-project

-This is the React.js front-end for our Fast Food database project.
+This is the React.js frontend for our Fast Food database project.

 ## Description

-This project serves as the front-end for a customer ordering system for a fast food restaurant.
+This project serves as the frontend for a customer ordering system for a fast food restaurant.
-It should be used in conjuction with [fast-food-web-service](https://github.com/OtherAndrew/fast-food-web-service).
+It should be used in conjunction with [fast-food-web-service](https://github.com/OtherAndrew/fast-food-web-service).

 Users can view the menu, filter the menu by category, create orders, and add items to orders.